0xCurvy/curvy-docs/docs/create-your-curvy-wallet.md

 ![Create a Password](./public/images/create_password.png)

 ::: warning
-Curvy never stores your password or wallet keys.
+Curvy never stores your password or private keys.
 If you lose your password, your funds can not be recovered and access is lost permanently.
 :::